Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

     aws ecr create-repository --repository-name nginx-reverse-proxy --region us-east-2 aws ecr create-repository --repository-name django-app --region us-east-2

-Replace the region with your AWS region, and make sure you change it in `.github/workflows/aws.yml`, file as well.
+Replace the region with your AWS region, and make sure you change it in the `.github/workflows/aws.yml` file, as well.

 3. Create an ECS cluster.
 Replace the values for `cluster` in the aws workflow with your cluster name.
-The default is cookiecutter-django.
+The default is "cookiecutter-django".
 I guess you could just write that one and not need to change the one in the GH action.

 - Choose EC2 Linux + Networking
 - To stay in the free tier, I chose t2.micro for the instance type
+- You can just have one instance since Blue/Green deployments will provision a new instance and deregister the old one.
+    - That's the downfall about ECS.
+You can configure everything in your Dockerfile, but it's a slow build and start time and you wish the instance could just simply be updated...
 - I had a key pair from previous EC2 usage.
 You don't necessarily need it but it could be helpful to have on in the future.
 Yes, you can configure an ssh key pair in the future.
 - Create a new VPC
 - Choose a subnet.
 Remember which subnet it is.
-- Choose more than one instance, e.g. 2, so that Blue/Green deployment works.
-- Note your security group!
+- Create and note your NEW security group!
 You'll need it for ALB!
+- The IAM role can be the one created by them called ecsInstanceRole.

 4. Buy a website in Route 53.